vectra-ai-research/derf/docs/attack-techniques/aws/ec2-modify-user-data.md

 ## Description

- Executes code on an EC2 instance as root through User Data.
+ Executes code on an EC2 instance as the unix root user through the modification of User Data.

 References: